return42/sphkerneldoc/doc/linux_src_doc/drivers/usb/gadget/composite_c.rst

 This function must be called by the USB function driver to continue with the control transfer's data/status stage in case it had requested to delay the data/status stages.
-A USB function's setup handler (e.g. :c:func:`set_alt`) can request the composite framework to delay the setup request's data/status stages by returning USB_GADGET_DELAYED_STATUS.
+A USB function's setup handler (e.g. \ :c:func:`set_alt`\ ) can request the composite framework to delay the setup request's data/status stages by returning USB_GADGET_DELAYED_STATUS.

+..
+This file was automatic generated / don't edit.